 How much does this affect your credit?
 “It’s all about proportion,” McClary said.
 “If 90% of your creditors are prime creditors and you have this one subprime account, it’s going to be like a pebble in an ocean.”

-On the other hand, if you’ve got numerous high-interest accounts, that could potentially be a problem, he says.
+On the other hand, if you have numerous high-interest accounts, that could potentially be a problem, he explained.